-The status of Oracle is monitored.
-Oracle operation can be continued by restarting Oracle automatically if Oracle failures are detected.
+The status of Oracle database is monitored.
+Oracle database operation can be continued by restarting Oracle database automatically if Oracle database failures are detected.

-In order to use Oracle Automatic Storage Management(ASM) of Oracle 11g R2/12c R1, it is necessary to install Oracle Grid Infrastructure.
+- In order to use Oracle ASM of Oracle Database 11g R2/12c R1, it is necessary to install Oracle Grid Infrastructure.
 When installing Oracle Grid Infrastructure, the composition which separates the installation user of Oracle Database and the installation user of Oracle Grid Infrastructure is supported.
-The composition which creating one user is not supported.
-A different directory must be assigned respectively for an ORACLE\BASE of the installation user of Oracle Database and an ORACLE\BASE of the installation user of Oracle Grid Infrastructure.

-- When using ASM of Oracle 11g R2/12c R1 in single-node cluster operation, Oracle service resource is not available.
+The composition which creating one user is not supported. - A different directory must be assigned respectively for an ORACLE\BASE of the installation user of Oracle Database and an ORACLE\BASE of the installation user of Oracle Grid Infrastructure. - When using Oracle ASM of Oracle database 11g R2/12c R1 in single-node cluster operation, database services are not available.

-For further details about the operation modes of Standby operation and Single-Node Cluster operation, refer to "Part 1 Planning" of the "PRIMECLUSTER Installation and Administration Guide".
+For further details about the operation modes of Standby operation and Single-Node Cluster operation, refer to "PRIMECLUSTER Installation and Administration Guide".